Postpartum depression is fairly common in that it affects one in seven women, and one in ten men.

 In these situations, if you are not feeling like yourself and if your joy and enthusiasm for relationships and your basic functioning are being affected, it may be time to pause and consider reaching out for more support.
 Seeking support in order to become well again is not only a worthy endeavor for you as an individual; it also will allow you to enjoy your child and begin to embrace parenting in all of its beauty and chaos.

-Depression can occur in pregnancy as well as post delivery.
+Depression can occur in pregnancy as well as post-delivery.
 Depression that is brought on during pregnancy is called prenatal or antepartum depression, and depression after delivery is called postpartum depression.
 Approximately 15 percent of women experience some degree of postpartum depression after delivery.

 The percentages are even higher for women living in poverty.
 Postpartum depression ranges in severity.
 Risk factors include:

-Some women who experience a traumatic delivery may find themselves experiencing birth-induced post traumatic stress disorder.
+Some women who experience a traumatic delivery may find themselves experiencing birth-induced post-traumatic stress disorder.
 This involves feelings of intense helplessness and terror related to the birth experience that are manifested in symptoms such as nightmares, flashbacks, disturbing memories of the birth, and avoidance of anything birth-related.

 In rare instances, women may experience postpartum psychosis.
-Typically, only one tenth of 1 percent of new mothers are affected.
+Typically, only one-tenth of 1 percent of new mothers are affected.

 The onset of symptoms comes on quickly and intensely — usually two to three weeks after birth — and includes delusions and hallucinations.
 Hospitalization is necessary for initial stabilization before ongoing support and treatment can take place.